samboy/ObHack/README.md

   stair when going up or down in the map.
 If set to “lifts + stairs”, the map generator decides; if set to “Mostly stairs”, the generator will only place a lift if it can not fir a stairway.
 * Enclosures: Whether to have monster traps in Doom single player maps.
+If the game type is “Heretic” of “Blasphemer”, this is greyed out.
 * Room size: How big to make each room on the map.
 * Rm lighting: How dark or bright to make the rooms.
 * Steepness: How much up and down the levels should have.